10th Annual Comprehensive Wound Care Symposium – Poster Abstracts

 Poster Merit Awards

 All submitted abstracts undergo a rigorous peer review process to determine acceptance for presentation at the conference.
-The top scoring in each category are then peer reviewed during the event to determine merit award winners for the categories of Case Study, Practice Innovation, and Research.
-Awards will be announced during the General Session on Friday, September 23 from 3:15 – 3:30 p.m.
+The top scoring abstracts in each category are then peer reviewed during the event to determine merit award winners for the categories of Case Study, Practice Innovation, Research, and People’s Choice.
+Awards will be announced during the General Session on Friday, Oct.
+13 from 2:45-3 p.m.